RadityaRF/Technology-Advances/README.md

 # Technology-Advances
 Android App with simple cardview UI.
 This application contains information about online transportation in Indonesia, like Gojek and Grab.
 It also contains information about E - Commerce, especially in Indonesia.
+Developing Application using Java Language

 ## About
 Technology Advances Application based on Android is an application that show information about E-commerce and Online